Black Diamond Speed 30

 • Crampon pouch useless

-I've had this pack for 3 years.
+I've had this pack for three years.
 I have climbed multipitch in summer and winter, used it on scrambles as a ultralight overnight backpacking bag and more.

 For vertical sports it really performs well.
 The shoulder straps move with your body giving you consistent contact with the pack.
 As you move it always moves with you.
 In the alpine this is essential.
 The best pack is the one you don't notice, and climbing this fits that bill.

 The main cons lie on the face of the pack.
 The ice axe loops do not function well.
 Had they been made out of bungee rather than cord, and used a bungee lash system it would have been revolutionary.
-Instead a useless plastic knob that always loosens, causing the picks on my axes to constantly bang together, has been used.
+Instead a useless plastic knob that always loosens has been used.
+This causes picks to clang together as you walk on the approach.
+It's annoying and reverberates through the pack.

 The bikini crampon pouch is equally crap.
 On my older Speed (new generations the rings are larger and easier to access) the tiny metal loops are hiding away and near impossible to thread the thing in.
 Once it's on you discover it only covers a third of a pair of crampons.
 It can't even hold a jacket properly.